Gloucester lock Slater diagnosed with MND

 Leeds Rhinos scrum-half Burrow was diagnosed in 2019 following his retirement, and was awarded an MBE in April for his services to the sport and the MND community.

-While his former team-mate and friend, Kevin Sinfield, was awarded an OBE after raising several million pounds for MND research by completing a series of long-distance runs.
+While his former team-mate and friend, Kevin Sinfield, was awarded an OBE after raising several million pounds for research in the condition, by completing a series of long-distance runs.

 A number of Premiership clubs have given their best wishes to Slater including his former club Leicester, who sent their "heartfelt support".